Skip to main content

 Post-Exhibition Discussion (March 2021)

-Following the online digital exhibition hosted by the Leeds Industrial Museum - Song of the Female Textile Workers - A Post-Exhibition Discussion was held on 18th March 2021
+Following the online digital exhibition hosted by the Leeds Industrial Museum, a Post-Exhibition Discussion on UK-China post-industrial transition is held on 18th March 2021

-Leeds Industrial Museum will be hosting our project through an online exhibition in February:
+Leeds Industrial Museum will be hosting a series of short documentary on UK-China Creative Industries formation through an online exhibition.

 UK/China Digital Connectivity (September 2020)